 Do a bit of research and think carefully about who may want to mention and link to your business on their website.
 You don’t want to be seen to be stepping on people’s toes, but look for natural ‘alliances’.
 For example, if I worked with a website designer (who has no interest in copyediting or copywriting) because I offer a non-competitive service to them they may well be happy to offer a link to my website and I would offer to link to theirs in return.
 Similarly, consider your loyal customers – would any of them consider including a link your site from theirs?

-These back links don’t hold as much authority as a link from another website as the search engine bots are clever enough to know they are in a ‘comments box’.
+These back links don’t hold as much authority as a link from another website as the search engine bots are clever enough to know they are in a ‘comments box’ or from a social media platform.
 However, they can be a quick way to get a few extra back links.
 And you never know who may read the comment and take a look at your website…a potential new client, perhaps?!

-There is much to learn about back linking and this really is just a basic introduction – but the main lessons to learned are:
+There is much to learn about back linking and this really is just a basic introduction – but the main lessons to learn are: